yashbhutwala/polaris-contrib/blackduck_raw_yaml_example/README.md

-This is not officially supported installation path, but rather, an example for advanced kubernetes users of blackduck.
+This is not officially supported installation path, but rather, an example for advanced kubernetes users of blackduck Who want to get up and running with blackduck using raw yAMl flies (kubernetes).

 # Raw yaml installation example